VRSEN/agency-swarm/docs/quick_start.md

 When it comes to getting started with Agency Swarm, you have two options:

 1. **Start from Scratch**: This is the best option if you want to get a feel for the framework and understand how it works.
 You can start by creating your own agents and tools, and then use them to create your own agencies.
 2. **Use Genesis Swarm**: This is the best option if you want to get started quickly and don't want to spend time creating your own agents and tools.
-You can use the Genesis Agency to create your agent templates and tools, and then fine tune them to your needs.
+You can use the Genesis Agency to create your agent templates and tools, and then fine-tune them to your needs.
 3. **Create agent templates with CLI**: This is the best option if you want to create a structured environment for each agent and tool.
 See [Advanced Agents](advanced-usage/agents.md) for more information.

 ### Installation